Artist Submission

 Early Bird Rate

-Register by March 31st to receive this discounted rate
+EXTENDED!
+Register by April 15th to receive this discounted rate

 Regular Tuition

-Register between March 31 and April 30 to receive this rate
+Register between April 16 to May 15 to receive this rate

 Late Rate